nouri89/nouri89.github.io/README.md

-Hello and Thank you and welcome to my Code:
+Hello and welcome to my Code:

+The assumption I have made is:
+ -The user will enter positive numbers.
+ -The multiplication will include the X,2X and 3X

+-A front end was created using HTML AND CSS file to take the entries from the user.
 The approach taken to solve this challenge is to :
 1-Create an empty array to save the result of every multiplication.
 2-Check if A or X are greater then zero if not the user is prompt to enter  an number greater then 0.